Glastonbury Thorn: Propagation

 Many have tried to grow the Glastonbury thorn from seed and direct cuttings, but in the later part of the 20th century all attempts reverted to the normal hawthorn type, flowering only in spring.

 This tree has been widely propagated by grafting or cuttings, with the cultivar name 'Biflora' or 'Praecox'.
 An early antiquarian account by Mr Eyston was given in Hearne's History and Antiquities of Glastonbury, 1722 : "There is a person about Glastonbury who has a nursery of them, who, Mr. Paschal tells us he is informed, sells them for a crown a piece, or as he can get."

 The tree in the grounds of the church was pronounced dead in June 1991, and cut down the following February.
 However, many cuttings were taken from it before its destruction.
 The pre-1991 thorn in the grounds of Glastonbury Church is said to be a cutting from the original plant which was planted in secret after the original was destroyed.
 Now only trees budded or grafted from the original exist, and these blossom twice a year, in May and at Christmas.
 The blossoms of the Christmas shoots are usually much smaller than the May ones and do not produce any haws.
 Plants grown from the haws do not retain the characteristics of the parent stem.

 The present "sacred thorn tree" at the Church of St John was grown from a local cutting, like many others in the neighbourhood of Glastonbury.
 The large tree had been in the churchyard for eighty years.
 It was planted by Mr George Chislett, then head gardener of Glastonbury Abbey.
 He also learned how to graft holy thorn cuttings onto the root of blackthorn stock, and so preserve the "miraculous" Christmas blossoming characteristic.
 His son, Wilf, sent Glastonbury thorn cuttings all over the world, including to Washington, Canada, New Zealand and Australia.

 Trees survive from earlier grafts to perpetuate the Glastonbury legend, among them two other holy thorns in the grounds of St John's.
-The blossom sent to the Queen now comes from one of these.
+The blossom sent to the King now comes from one of these.
 At the end of term, the pupils of St John's Infants School gather round the tree in St John's parish churchyard on the High Street.
-They sing carols, including one specially written for the occasion, and the oldest pupil has the privilege of cutting the branch of the Glastonbury thorn that is then taken to London and presented to Her Majesty The Queen.
+They sing carols, including one specially written for the occasion, and the oldest pupil has the privilege of cutting the branch of the Glastonbury thorn that is then taken to London and presented to His Majesty The King.

 In 1965, the Queen erected a wooden cross at Glastonbury with the following inscription:

 "The cross, the symbol of our faith, the gift of Queen Elizabeth II, marks a Christian sanctuary so ancient that only legend can record its origin."